Fewer competitors, new categories at OT Days chili cookoff

 The new category allowed anything from ribs to brisket, just so long as it was barbequed.

-The judges were only given one 16 oz. cup of chili between them; the rest of the food went to spectators.
+The judges were only given one 16-ounce cup of chili between them; the rest of the food went to spectators.
 Proceeds from the event went to Skipper’s Cupboard, a pet food pantry servicing the Panhandle and eastern Wyoming.